 Bottom Line on the 6.5 Creedmoor

-I know there is a huge love/hate relationship with the 6.5 CM, but when it comes to a true dual purpose (hunting and long range target gun) there are very few that can compete with the advantages of the high BC rounds the CM spits out.
+I know there is a huge love/hate relationship with the 6.5 CM, but when it comes to a true dual purpose (hunting and long range target gun) there are very few that can compete with the advantages of the high BC rounds the Creedmoor spits out.
 If all of your hunting shots are less then 200 yards, then there really isn’t any advantage to 6.5, other then less recoil.
-However, if your hunting spot has extended range shots in the 300 -500 yard range, the 6.5 wins out performs the others in velocity, energy, drop, wind drift and felt recoil, and these advantages only increase as the distances increase.
+However, if your hunting spot has extended range shots in the 300 -500 yard range, the 6.5 out performs the others in velocity, energy, drop, wind drift and felt recoil, and these advantages only increase as the distances increase.
 While the 6.5 is an excellent long range shooter, I don’t agree with long range hunting, out past about 400 yards.
-Once you get out past 400 yards, the wind combined with a potential moving target such as a deer make shots out past 400 yards borderline unethical.
-But if you practice at target shooting at 500, 600, 700 yards or more, and get really good at it, then at 3-400 yard hunting shot becomes MUCH easier, and I believe if we are going to harvest a animal at these extended ranges, we owe it to the animal to use the best bullet for the job.
+Once you get out past 400 yards, the wind combined with a potential moving target, such as live animals, make shots out past 400 yards borderline unethical.
+But if you target practice at 500, 600, 700 yards or more, and get really good at it, then at 3-400 yard hunting shot becomes MUCH easier, and I believe if we are going to harvest an animal at these extended ranges, we owe it to the animal to use the best bullet for the job.